Skip to content

 ./scripts/export-seed-data.sh

-# On staging/production: Import (merges with existing)
+# On another dev machine: import (merges with existing)

 python manage.py import_seed_data